Learning Difficulty Assessment

 If you think a learning assessment and a targeted intervention program might be helpful for your son or daughter the first step is to book an initial parent consultation.

 This is a parent-only consultation at our office in Port Melbourne.
 (We can also provide this consultation via phone for clients who are not local.)

-At this consultation the psychologist will review your child’s learning history and give you expert advice for their specific needs.
+At this consultation the psychologist will review your child’s learning history and give you appropriate advice for their specific needs.

 If a full learning assessment is appropriate they will explain the process and give you the option of booking the service.